cedricwalter/cedricwalter.github.io/_posts/2004-08-26-remove-slope-in-mms-mode.md

 ---

 # removigSlopeMMS"></a>
  Originally found by Jason (www.jason.net).
-Cut in an aluminium can, two shim for removing slope of the sliding tray.&gt;
+Cut in an aluminium can, two shim for removing slope of the sliding tray.>

  | ![](/assets/images/2004/08/lateralSlopeMMS.jpg) | Originally found by Jason (all credit to Him : [www.jason.net](http://www.jason.net)).
 Cut in an aluminium can, two shim for removing slope of the    sliding tray and insert them in the red place in pic. |
 |---|---|